 Because these things have a dramatic effect on your quality of life.
 And it’s not only possible to change the pattern.
 I think it’s critical if you want to thrive and live a life of mindful presence, balance, and growth.

 And I’ve found that meditation and mindfulness are incredibly effective tools to bring you back to center.
 Here’s what I mean.

-Mindfulness practice has helped me learn how to anticipate stress before it gets out of control.
-It has shown me how I end up generating self-inflicted emotional drama.
-And another thing I’ve learned is the power of relaxation.
+Mindfulness practice has shown me how I end up generating self-inflicted emotional drama.
+It has also helped me learn how to anticipate stress before it gets out of control.
+And it has taught me the power of relaxation.
 But perhaps one of the biggest lessons I’ve learned is how to keep from losing my center.

 - Anticipate Stress

 - Stay Grounded & Centered

 CREATE A LASTING MEDITATION PRACTICE

 Get FREE access to the 9-part Meditation for Life video and audio webinar.